fmxsh/f3c/f3c-spec.md

 | [inline literal]    | A literal that exists only inside a single line.     |
 | [block literal]     | A literal that must be multi-line data.              |

-The four types are descried as follows:
+The four _data constructs_ are descried as follows:

 ### Inline identifier